 Here is all the course-specific information you’ll need to know prior to your weekend departure date.
 If you have the time and desire, under the school’s “Resources” tab across the top of every page you’ll find additional materials to prepare you for your exciting weekend!
 Also, the Mountain Education Facebook page has quite a bit of valuable snow travel information!

 Section One: General Info

 The SBC is designed to introduce you to the joys of hiking and camping in the snow under the supervision and guidance of an instructor.
-We believe that if you learn how to deal with some of the difficult things in the mountains, like cold, ice, storms, etc., you’ll have more confidence and security once out on your own.
+We believe that if you learn how to deal with some of the difficult things out in the mountains with the help of someone who knows what “works,” like cold, ice, storms, staying dry, etc., you’ll have more confidence and security once out on your own.
 Thus, these courses are offered as soon as the snow starts flying in January and run ’till mid-April.